The George Ward Technology College: History

-The school opened in September 1953 as Shurnhold School with accommodation for 800 pupils, on the northwest outskirts of Melksham, on the road to Shaw.
+The school opened in September 1953 as Shurnhold School with accommodation for 800 pupils, on the north-west outskirts of Melksham, on the road to Shaw.
 It was the first post-war secondary school in Wiltshire.

-Shurnhold was a secondary modern school and its name changed to George Ward School on its transition to a comprehensive school.
-The school was named after Alderman George Ward, JP who served as the first Chairman of Governors from the opening of the school until he died in February 1969.
+Shurnhold was a secondary modern school.
+Its name changed to George Ward School on its transition to a comprehensive school.
+The school was named after Alderman George Ward who served as the first Chairman of Governors from the opening of the school until he died in February 1969.
+By 2006, the school had over 1400 pupils.